CHILDREN WITH CEREBRAL PALSY (CP)

 Children experiencing chronic pain, or in need of constant and consistent doses of medication, may benefit greatly from the insertion of a pump that continuously disperses medication through the spinal column.

-- Baclofen pump – this is a very small device implanted in the abdomen.
+- Baclofen pump – This is a very small device implanted in the abdomen.
 It is connected to the spinal cord with a thin tube that threads under the skin.

 - Selective dorsal rhizotomy (SDR) – a procedure where 30 percent to 50 percent of sensory nerves are cut to decrease spasticity.